maxim-zhao/psrp/README.md

   - bugs fixed:
     - occasional temporary glitch in enemy name box on real hardware (#49)
     - script error when you don't have money for shortcake (#48)
+    - Myau attack stat at level 30 is corrected - this is a bug in the Japanese version of the game, fixed in the official English translation (#48)

 Phantasy Star Original Dialogue Version
 Japanese to English Retranslation © 2001-2002